divinestylus/starter/README.md

 **`starter`** is a boilerplate code generator.

-Ever got frustrated with recreating your files from scratch every time you have project(s)?
+Ever gotten frustrated with recreating your files from scratch every time you have a project?
 Starter saves you time by giving you boilerplate code for your projects.

 ## Usage